MrShameer/matric/README.md

 # matric
-run the Matric.exe and input your matric number then the name will be displayed
+run the Matric.exe and input your matric number then the name amd picture will be displayed